Vasyl-Bodnar/ilish/README.md

 Currently these will output x86_64 assembly.

+When building executables, it is important to link the runtime code, which drives the GC.
+You can create an object file to be linked with `make runt`, or just pass in the runtime.c to `cc`.

-I have also included a basic executable quickrun.sh which with `-f` or `-e` will compile the assembly with `cc` and run it.
+I have included a basic executable quickrun.sh which with `-f` or `-e` will compile the assembly with `cc`, link runtime, and run it.

 In current behaviour the compiler prints out the last expression.

 ## Language